 Note: All European sites within the Plan Area and a 15km buffer have been considered in this screening assessment.
-Further information regarding these European Sites, their features of interest and key threats to site integrity can be viewed here.
+Further information regarding these European Sites, their features of interest and key threats to site integrity can be viewed here (URL is no longer available).